-The key business problem for segmentation research in usually how to prioritise.
-You need to prioritise because you have limited resources – budget, time and people.
+The key business problem for segmentation research in usually how to prioritise customers.
+You have to prioritise because you have limited resources – budget, time and people.

 You want to focus on the customers who’ll give you the best return on your investment.
 The most attractive segments, where your brand can find a clear competitive advantage.

 Segmentation research brief

 This summary page outlines the context and sets out what’s needed from the research.
 It tells everyone why you’re doing the research, what you’ll use it for, and what you expect them to deliver.

-You can read more about market research briefs in our market research process guide.
-But segmentation research briefs have some specific areas you’ll need to include.
+Our market research process guide has more on research briefs.
+But segmentation research briefs have some specific areas you’ll need to include :-

 Background and Research Purpose

 Use this section to explain why you need the segmentation research and what you’ll do with it.

 In the background section, make it clear if this is a new segmentation, or an update to an existing one.
 Share how you define your category.
 Include relevant facts such as competitors and market share, key sales channels and customer insights.

 Tell the research company what’s behind the need for the segmentation research. e.g. competitor activities, changes in customer attitudes and behaviours, changes in the leadership or marketing team.

 The research purpose tells the research company what you’ll do with the outcomes.
 This helps them focus on the actions and results.
 Make the purpose simple and high level, but also meaningful.
 So, for example, your research purpose might look something like this :-

 The research needs to segment the market for (category X), so we can identify and prioritise marketing activity against the most attractive customer opportunities in (the next year).

 You don’t need to go into huge detail.
 The rest of the brief can cover what else is needed.